 Understanding MultiWalk’s use of trade size

 For years MultiWalk has fixed the trade size to 1 contract during optimization to honor Kevin Davey’s testing methodology.
-However, in May 2025, MultiWalk now allows you to change the default trade size to better facilitate non-futures instruments, such as stocks and Forex pairs.
+However, in May 2025, MultiWalk now allows you to change the default trade size to better facilitate non-futures instruments, such as stocks, ETFs and Forex pairs.

 However, this has introduced some nuances that are explained in this article.
-Also see this article for additional information.
+This is especially true if you also use MultiWalkNumContracts (or your own variable) for position sizing in your EasyLanguage code.
+See this article for additional important information on the use of MultiWalkNumContracts.

-There are three elements in MultiWalk concerning trade size:
+There are two settings in MultiWalk and TradeStation concerning trade size:

 - Default fixed trade size setting